 Activity #2: Scale a Comic

 Students will predict dimensions on an enlarged scale drawing of an image and then create the scale drawing.
-We suggest having students complete this activity individually.
+We suggest having students complete this math project individually.

 - 1 frame from a comic strip per student (approximately 1 to 2 inches square in size)